LangInteger/LangInteger.github.io/source/bio/index1.md

 Address: 004 Stuart Building, 10 W 31st Street,
 Illinois Institute of Technology, Chicago, IL 60616
-Email: lliu94@hawk.iit.edu
+Email: lliu94@hawk.illinoistech.edu

 ## About

 Greatings!
 My name is Lang Liu.

-I am a Ph.D. student in Computer Science at Illinois Institute of Techonology.
-My advisor is Professor [Farzaneh Derakhshan](http://gauss.cs.iit.edu/~fderakhshan/).
+I am a Ph.D. student in Computer Science at Illinois Institute of Technology.
+My advisor is Dr. [Farzaneh Derakhshan](http://gauss.cs.iit.edu/~fderakhshan/).
 My research interests are in formal methods and using the technique to ensure the safety and security of concurrent programs.

+Currently, I am working on LabelBI, a logic system based on the logic of Bunched Implication that enables compositional reasoning about underapproximations.

 ## Publications